cotejer/cotejer.github.io/_posts/2019-08-16-daily-questions.md

 Am I challenging myself on a consistent basis?

 Am I keeping an open mind?
-Relatedly, Am I letting new things *into* that open mind?
+Relatedly, am I letting new things *into* that open mind?

 Am I asking questions?